 Pettit Easypoxy (EZ-Poxy) High Gloss Topside Marine Paint

-Pettit Easypoxy is a modern Polyurethane Paint for that is easy to apply with a long lasting one part application, long lasting, and provides fantastic gloss retention.
+Pettit Easypoxy is a modern Polyurethane Paint that is easy to apply.
+One part application, long lasting, and provides fantastic gloss retention.
 Pettit EZ-Poxy is for topside and deck applications as it features a brilliant shine and user friendly brush-ability due to the addition of silicone.
 Pettit EZ-Poxy features a topside finish that’s exceptionally easy to apply, as it produces a gelcoat-like brilliance with minimum effort.
 Easypoxy also features advanced ultraviolet filters that enhance its superior gloss retention and durability.
 EZ-Poxy is economical, forgiving, and requires less effort.
 Eeasypoxy is available in white and twenty-five popular topside colors.
 Easypoxy provides exception finish for novice or expert painters with reccomended roll and tip method.